-To enable permanent virtual switching (PVC) switching on a Frame Relay DCE device or a Network-to-Network Interface (NNI), use the frame-relay switching command in global configuration mode.
+To enable permanent virtual switching (PVC) switching on a Frame Relay DCE device or a Network-to-Network Interface (NNI), use the frame-relay switching global configuration command.
 To disable switching, use the no form of this command.

 frame-relay switching